AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 So, we've introduced a couple of things, multiple table parameters `table CreditScore, LoanTerm`, unary comparison operators `>= 720`, and a boolean literal `true`.

 This table is more representative of a traditional 2-dimensional table with columns and rows, but BML supports tables in 10 dimensions, meaning you can supply 10 parameters to a table if you so choose.
 Each table branch must have the same number of expressions as table parameters.
 Additionally, the parameters are applied in order, so the branch `| >= 720, > 72 ` gets converted to `CreditScore >= 720 and LoanTerm > 72`.
 I just introduced another important keyword `and`. `and` is the boolean logical AND.
-Each branch expression must be true for the branch to evalute to true.
+Each branch expression must be true for the branch to evaluate to true.

 Unary comparison operators in a table branch are just syntactic sugar for a comparison expression and are only valid in the context of a table branch.

-Finally, `true`, as seen in the last branch, is a literal value so that branch becomes, `CreditScore <= 599 and true`, which means anybody, regardless of loan term with a credit score less than or equal to 599 qualifies for a 7% interest rate.
+Finally, `true`, as seen in the last branch, is a literal value.
+The final branch becomes `CreditScore <= 599 and true`.
+This means that an applicant with a credit score less than or equal to 599 and any loan term qualifies for a 7.0% interest rate.

 ## 4 Type System
 BML has only a few primitive types, `integer`, `floating point`, `string`, and `bool`, and has the compound type `interval` which is an aggregation of base types.